Flyingfish812/p2myth/docs/Ship/Tillat'Or.md

 - Zen: Teleport
 - Rarity: Rare
 - Price: 1500
+- Main Description: A stream of bullets firing in a general forward direction with a tiny random angular deviance from the vertical.
 - Upgrade Info:

 | Level | 1 | 2 | 3 | 4 | 5 | Ult |